Red Roof Inn

-Red Roof Inn is an American economy hotel chain in the United States.
-Red Roof has over 600 properties globally, primarily in the Midwest, Southern, and Eastern United States.
+Red Roof Inn is an American economy hotel chain based in the United States with over 600 properties globally, primarily in the Midwest, Southern, and Eastern United States.
 Red Roof Inn is a pet-friendly hotel chain.

 History

+Foundation and early years

 The earliest iteration of the Red Roof Inn was founded in Columbus, Ohio, in 1973.
 Its founder was American businessman and automobile racing team owner Jim Trueman.
 Trueman died in 1986.
-The company remained in the hands of the Trueman family for 8 years after his death.
+The company remained in the hands of the Trueman family for eight years after his death.

 In 1994, The Morgan Stanley Real Estate Fund purchased Red Roof from the Trueman family.
 In 1997, they began to franchise the company with their first franchised location in Branson, Missouri.
 In 1999, the company was purchased from the Morgan Stanley Real Estate Fund by French hospitality management company Accor.
 At the time of the purchase, the Red Roof Inn had 324 locations and 37,208 rooms.

 Accor, which owned various hotel brands including Motel 6, purchased the Red Roof Inn for $1.115 billion.
 As a result of the purchase, Accor became the third largest chain in guestrooms worldwide at the time.

-In April 2007, Accor announced the sale of Red Roof Inns to Citigroup Global Special Situations Group and Westbridge Hospitality Fund LP for $1.3 billion.
+In April 2007, Accor announced the sale of Red Roof Inn to Citigroup Global Special Situations Group and Westbridge Hospitality Fund LP for $1.3 billion.
 As part of the sale, some locations were converted to Accor's other North American brand, Motel 6.
 Accor planned to focus their efforts in the North American accommodation market exclusively on the Motel 6 brand after the sale was complete.